Antique China Marks

 This, and the fact that in

-the whole of Europe there were much fewer china manufacturers at any
+the whole of Europe there were much fewer porcelain manufacturers at any

 one time than in China, makes it generally much easier to identify the origin of

-an item together – based on its mark alone.
+an item, even based on its mark alone.

-European marks may be used to identify the actual manufacturer, and
+European porcelain marks can be used to identify the actual manufacturer and

-possibly also the year or period it was made in; this is often indicated
+often also the year an item was made; this is often indicated

-by mark features that were modified over time.
+by certain mark features that were modified over time.
 As the changes that the

-marks of individual manufacturers went through over time is known, they
+marks of individual manufacturers went through is known, they

 can be used for dating.
 There do exist records of such changes, allowing